MA-SAPO: Multi-Agent Reasoning for Score-Aware Prompt Optimization: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have emerged as powerful tools capable of tackling a wide range of tasks, from reasoning and summarization to complex dialogue and code generation~\cite{brown2020language, chowdhery2023palm, touvron2023llama}.
-However, their performance remains highly sensitive to the wording, structure, and examples embedded within prompts~\cite{pryzant2023automatic,he2024does,errica2024did,cao2024worst,razavi2025benchmarking}.
-Consequently, prompt optimization has rapidly emerged as a practical alternative for improving model behavior, as it avoids the need for costly retraining or parameter updates.
+Large Language Models (LLMs) have emerged as powerful tools capable of tackling a wide range of tasks, from reasoning and summarization to complex dialogue and code generation~\citep{brown2020language,chowdhery2023palm,touvron2023llama}.
+However, their performance remains highly sensitive to the wording and examples embedded within prompts~\citep{pryzantautomatic,he2024does,cao2024worst,razavi2025benchmarking}.
+Consequently, prompt optimization has rapidly emerged as a practical alternative to costly retraining or parameter updates for improving model behavior.

-Early research explored single-pass prompt optimization strategies that treated the model itself as the optimizer.
-For instance, methods such as Chain-of-Thought (CoT) prompting \cite{wei2022chain}, role assignment through carefully designed system instructions~\cite{wu2023large,kong2023better}, or structured variants such as Tree-of-Thought (ToT) \cite{yao2023tree}, Graph-of-Thought (GoT) \cite{besta2024graph}, and step-back prompting~\cite{zheng2023take} demonstrated that reasoning patterns or role signals embedded into prompts could substantially improve downstream performance.
-While effective, these approaches typically operate in isolation: a single model instance refines prompts without incorporating systematic feedback from prior attempts or external resources.
+Early research explored single-pass prompt optimization that effectively treats the LLM as its own optimizer.
+Approaches such as Chain-of-Thought (CoT) prompting~\citep{wei2022chain}, role conditioning via carefully crafted system instructions~\citep{wu2023large,kong2024better}, and structured reasoning schemes including Tree-of-Thought (ToT)~\citep{yao2023tree}, Graph-of-Thought (GoT)~\citep{besta2024graph}, and step-back prompting~\citep{zhengtake} demonstrated that encoding explicit reasoning structure or role signals in the prompt can materially improve downstream performance.
+Nevertheless, these methods are largely self-contained, relying on a single model instance to revise prompts without leveraging systematic feedback across iterations or external resources.

-As LLMs have advanced, multi-agent frameworks have gained traction as a way to diversify perspectives and coordinate multiple roles in the optimization process \cite{zhou2025mass,zhang2025mars,han2025mapgd}.
-By assigning diverse specialized agents to different tasks such as decomposition, evaluation, or refinement, these systems move beyond single-pass rewriting to more structured optimization pipelines.
-At the same time, optimization-theoretic methods \cite{li2025survey,cui2025heuristic} and label-efficient pipelines \cite{xiang2025spo,dong2025ipomp} have sought to reduce the reliance on costly feedback while ensuring scalability across tasks.
+As LLMs have advanced, multi-agent frameworks have emerged to broaden viewpoints and coordinate specialized roles in prompt optimization~\citep{zhoumulti,zhang2025mars,han2025mapgd}.
+By delegating subtasks such as decomposition, evaluation, and refinement to distinct agents, these systems extend beyond single-pass rewriting into more structured pipelines.
+In parallel, optimization-theoretic approaches~\citep{li2025survey,cui2025automatic} and label-efficient schemes~\citep{xiang2025self,dong2025model} aim to curb reliance on expensive feedback while scaling across tasks.